DOMINIQUE MARGUERITE PhD

 We explore the inner world and listen to the unconscious.
 In analysis I take the past into account because your history helps me understand the person you became and how it influences your present life.
 The intent of this connection to unconscious influences is to develop or rekindle trust in your own inner resources, know your strengths and limitations, and discover the deep geography of your psychological landscape.

 In analysis, we increase awareness of how unconscious processes express themselves in conscious life.
 Dreams are often central and I usually ask that you keep a dream journal.
 Focusing on remembering dreams can encourage dream recall.
 However, there are many other ways that we access unconscious processes: via fantasies, stories, creative projects, repeating patterns, emotions, physical symptoms, body sensations, and thoughts.
 Engaging the unconscious can release new creative energies.
 Relationships can become more fulfilling.

-We sometimes decide to meet more frequently than once a week or for longer sessions to intensify the work.
+We sometimes decide to meet for longer sessions to intensify the work.

 The Case for Psychoanalysis, version 4 by John Cornelius (2014)

 Evidence for the Effectiveness of Jungian Psychotherapy by Roesler (2013)